psammarco/kubernetes/relp-rsyslog/README.md

 The application uses *"RSYSLOGSRV_CENTRAL"* and *"RSYSLOGSRV_SECONDARY"* environment variables to set the rsyslog servers domain names.

 Fore more info on the rsyslog client configuration see the docker image [Github page](https://github.com/psammarco/dockerhub/tree/main/relp-rsyslog/rsyslog-client).
 Instructions on how to generate the SSL certificates can be found in [genkeys.tar.gz](https://github.com/psammarco/kubernetes/blob/master/relp-rsyslog/genkeys.tar.gz).

+## Dropping privileges in rsyslog

+In both the client and server configurations, rsyslogd initially starts as the ***root*** user but then drops privileges to run as a non-privileged user.
+This means that the only process running does so as the ***rsyslog*** user.
+However, the pod itself still operates with root privileges, so if you execute a command within the pod, it will be run as root.
+I am currently working on finding a solution to start rsyslogd *(with this very same configuration)* without requiring root privileges altogether.
+If and when that is achieved, the entire pod will be able to run as a non-privileged user.